buildasaurs/XcodeServer-API-Docs/README.md

 This knowledge is used in [XcodeServerSDK](https://github.com/czechboy0/XcodeServerSDK), an unofficial SDK for talking to the Xcode Server API written in Swift.
 This enables tools like [Buildasaur](https://github.com/czechboy0/Buildasaur), which allow for Xcode Server to be an even more powerful tool.

 # :warning: Warning
 Since there is no official documentation yet, calling APIs with bad parameters might brick your Xcode Server.
 Note that many of the API endpoints are used *internally* by Xcode Server, so it might not be smart to try everything.
 I will gradually document the tried and useful endpoints and warn against the more tricky ones.
-However, I am in no way liable for what you do with this information.
-I recommend to not experiment at your production Xcode Server and instead run a development Xcode Server on your development machine.
-There you can always reset everything with `sudo xcrun xcscontrol --reset`, which deletes all Xcode Server data including your setup bots and integration assets.
+However, *I am in no way liable for what you do with this information*.
+I recommend to not experiment on your production Xcode Server and instead run a development Xcode Server on your development machine.
+There you can always reset everything with `sudo xcrun xcscontrol --reset`, which **deletes all** Xcode Server data including your setup bots and integration assets.

 If you want to know more about reverse engineering how Xcode Server works under the hood, check out [my article](https://honzadvorsky.com/blog/2015/5/4/under-the-hood-of-xcode-server).